Hi! We’re Dan and Beth – owners of Wild Yough Glamping Huts.

 We bought this property back in 1994 when we were living in Boise, Idaho.
 Having both grown up in Pennsylvania, we still had a lot of family on the East Coast and we were looking for a small plot of land where we could build a cabin and spend some vacation time with friends and family.
 Well, the plot we ended up buying was anything but small – at 400 acres, it was the last remaining parcel from the original 2500 acre Buffalo Coal Company estate.
 The owner was anxious to get rid of it, but having some difficulty because this particular plot held the old farm dump – an ugly scar on the landscape, filled with twisted metal, concrete, tires, stumps, building materials, and other miscellaneous garbage.
 It was a case of being in the right place at the right time and we picked it up for a great price, even considering how cheap most property was before the Deep Creek Lake/Wisp expansions sent prices soaring all across Garrett County.

 The planned cabin never materialized, but when we moved to Washington, DC in 1999, we started to spend more weekends in Garrett County.
-We tent camped for a while, but soon got tired of unpredictable weather and hauling all of our stuff back and forth from the city, so started looking for a location to build some sort of more permanent shelter.
+We tent camped for a while, but soon got tired of unpredictable weather and hauling all of our stuff back and forth from the city, so started looking for a location to build some sort of a more permanent shelter.
 While the property was crisscrossed with old logging roads, the only one that had any kind of a solid base to drive on was the road to the old dump.
 So, we decided to set up shop there and built the original Glamping Hut!
 It overlooked the dump, but we kitted it out with a bed, window, cabinets, a wood burning stove, and a stone patio.
 It was perfect!
 We used that hut almost every weekend for the next year and a half.
 It’s still standing today, albeit a bit overgrown and rough.
 We don’t have the heart to tear it down.

 But, back to Glamping.
-Glamping wasn’t really a thing ten years ago.
+Glamping wasn’t really a thing fifteen years ago.
 We always enjoyed camping, but never did much over here in Europe.
 So when we stumbled across our first Glamping experience while on safari in Botswana (Okavango Delta for those of you who have already seen the stories behind how we named the huts), we were both very impressed.
 No setting up a tent.
 No sleeping on the ground.
 Yet still rustic and in the middle of nature….we loved it!
 So we started seeking out Glamping vacations across Europe, staying in a converted bus, wheeled shepherd huts, tree houses, yurts, geodesic domes, and even an old rail car.
 But it was back in The Netherlands where we got the real inspiration for Wild Yough Glamping Huts.
 The Dutch don’t have a lot of space – it’s a tiny country with a gazillion people in it.
 Their cities are therefore compact, with virtually no urban sprawl.
 This means that most people live in high-rise flats or row homes.
 And while the row-homes have yards, the flats do not.
 The Dutch love their outside space, so they have introduced the concept of volkstuinen, or “peoples gardens.”
 These are large plots of land, which are subdivided into smaller plots which can then be leased to individuals so that they can grow vegetables.
 Around Amsterdam, most of these volkstuinen are no longer being used for vegetable gardens, but have been converted into lush, green little holiday plots, where the lease holders build beautiful little huts to relax in when they bike out of the city.
 I see such a volkstuinen every day from the window of my train into Amsterdam, and one day it just hit me…Glamping Huts!